Our goal is for our company blog Illuminate Health to be the premier online resource for research-based health

 Credentialed Medical Professionals Backing All Content

-All content we publish is written and reviewed by credentialed medical experts.
+All content we publish is written or reviewed by credentialed medical experts.
 Our Team members consist of doctors, PhDs, dermatologists, a psychiatrist, a psychiatric advanced practice nurse and an RD who leverage their decades of training and experience to provide you with the most accurate health information.

 Sources From Medical Research

 Wherever possible, we cite clinical trials published in established medical journals in our articles to back up our position.
 Especially when evaluating health claims or formulation safety, our goal is to only provide definitive recommendations one way or another when there is medical data to back it up.

 Preferential Linking to Free Versions of Citations

 We believe that published medical research should be free to access, and we recognize that most consumers don't have the disposable income or interest to purchase access to a medical journal.

 That's why, whenever possible, we link to the free version of a medical source that we cite in our articles.
 If the same research exists in a free article in one journal and a paid article in another journal, we will always preferentially link to the free version.

 Content Continually Refreshed

 We aim to revise all content published previously to ensure it's still up-to-date and medically accurate.
 If any new information or research emerges about a topic we reviewed, we will update the article with the relevant new information.